 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Latissimus Dorsi Pain.

-Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help Latissimus Dorsi Pain.
+Published research has proven its pain-relieving, anti-inflammatory, and regenerative benefits.
+Prolotherapy involves injecting a natural regenerative solution with tiny needles, stimulating the production of collagen cells needed to repair damage and help Latissimus Dorsi Pain.
+As prolotherapy treats the root cause, it is considered a permanent fix, preventing symptoms from returning.

 Preventing Injuries to the Latissimus Dorsi

-The Bottom line
+The Bottom Line

 Frequently Asked Questions